Lane Kenworthy, The Good Society

 Some of these desiderata take precedence over others.
 But which ones?
 Most of us would agree that basic liberties are more important than economic prosperity.
 Yet are they also more important than economic security?
 Than democracy?
 Than safety?
 Do they trump environmental sustainability?

 Is there an objective way to decide?
 The best-known device is John Rawls’ “original position.”
 In A Theory of Justice, Rawls asks us to imagine we will be born into the world without knowing what our assets, abilities, and preferences will be.
-Rawls concluded that a rational person in this scenario would privilege basic liberties, equality of opportunity, and the maximum possible well-being of least well-off.7 Rawls’ conclusion isn’t universally shared, however.
-And his notion of the well-being of those at the bottom in effect lumps together a number of the ends in the above list, such as economic security, housing, safety, and happiness.
+Rawls concluded that a rational person in this scenario would privilege basic liberties, equality of opportunity, and the maximum possible well-being of least well-off.8 Rawls’ conclusion isn’t universally shared, however.

-In The Idea of Justice, Amartya Sen makes the sensible point that thinking and arguing about the ideal society distracts from the more important task of improving on what currently exists.9 There is no optimal, achievable good society.
+In The Idea of Justice, Amartya Sen makes the sensible point that thinking and arguing about the ideal society distracts from the more important task of improving on what currently exists.
+There is no optimal, achievable good society.
 There is only better and worse.
-Our aim should be to do better, not to achieve perfection.
+Our aim should be to do better, not to achieve perfection.9

 The task for scientists, then, is to answer these two questions: